ObjectStackObjectStack

 • POST /api/v1/auth/two-factor/verify-totp - Verify a TOTP code

-• POST /api/v1/auth/magic-link/send - Send magic link email
+• POST /api/v1/auth/sign-in/magic-link - Send magic link email

 • GET /api/v1/auth/magic-link/verify - Verify magic link